dqretro/tekkenball-brackets/README.md

 ## 📌 Features & Pages
 This project provides a full front-end for **Tekken Ball tournaments, statistics, and media**.

-- 🎮 **Tournaments** – brackets, matches, standings, players, and event overviews.
+- **Tournaments** – brackets, matches, standings, players and event overviews.
-- 📊 **Global Statistics** – most used characters, leaderboards, and resettable filters.
+- **Global Statistics** – most used characters, leaderboards, and resettable filters.
-- 🏆 **Leaderboards** – sortable results across all tracked events.
+- **Leaderboards** – sortable results across all tracked events.
-- 👥 **Player Profiles** – track individual performance and match history.
+- **Player Profiles** – track individual performance and match history.
-- 🎥 **Video Gallery** – curated YouTube videos dynamically loaded from Harry’s database.
+- **Video Gallery** – curated YouTube videos dynamically loaded from Harry’s database.
-- 📰 **Updates & Integration** – API-driven content with seamless navigation and UI consistency.
+- **Updates & Integration** – API-driven content with seamless navigation and UI consistency.

 ---

 ## 🏟️ start.gg API Integration
-A big part of tournament data is powered by **start.gg API integration** (implemented by Harry).
+A big part of the tournament data is powered by **start.gg API integration** (implemented by Harry).

 - Pulls live tournament data directly from **start.gg**.
 - Provides details for **events, brackets, players, standings, and matches**.